aljazmc/docker-dev-scripts/README.md

 ```
 ./project.sh start
 ```
-* after use you can clean-up with:
+* after use you can quickly clean up with:
 ```
 ./project.sh clean
 ```